-A printable check sheet is here.
+A printable check/summary sheet is here.

-Level 1 criteria are assessed according to the Canadian Biosafety Guideline (Draft Ed).
+Level 1 criteria are assessed according to the Canadian Biosafety Guideline (1st Ed).
 Where standards were not found but the practice is implemented, equivalent standards were chosen from the Laboratory Biosafety Guidelines (3rd Ed), the WHO Laboratory Biosafety Manual (3rd Ed) and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (5th Ed).

 Level 2 criteria are assessed according to the Canadian Biosafety Standard (2nd Ed).